vishalgunjalSWE/argocd-pro/01_intro_to_gitops_argocd/README.md

-# Chapter 1: Intro to GitOps & ArgoCD
+# 1: Intro to GitOps & ArgoCD

 ## 1.1 What is GitOps?